Skip to content

 Why Abraço is shortlisted by Filter Notes

-Abraço belongs on the shortlist because it joins three things that often get split apart elsewhere: serious house-roasted coffee, baking that people actively come for, and an East Village identity that still feels lived-in rather than staged.
-There are more technical brew bars in New York and calmer rooms too, but very few places make such a convincing case for grabbing one excellent espresso, one slice of cake, and letting the room do the rest.
+Abraço is shortlisted because it pulls coffee, baking, and atmosphere into one small room without sanding off the edges.
+There are more technical brew bars in New York and calmer rooms too, but very few places make such a convincing case for one excellent espresso, one slice of cake, and letting the room do the rest.

 At a glance